bindreams/leprechaun/README.md

 # Lepricon
 Lepricon is a Windows system tray program that mines XMR (Monero) at unintrusive rates.
+It has two miners: a weak one for when you are using your pc, and a strong one for when you are AFK.
+These can be controlled when lepricon is running from the system tray.

 ## Setup
 Requirements: python 3.9, git